markvan/markvan.github.io/_posts/2019-10-10-digital-rights-management.markdown

 ---
 layout: post
-title:  "Library systems"
+title:  "Centralised purchasing service and digital rights management"
 categories: web-design
 permalink: /library-systems/
 ---
 ### Introduction

-A service for the purchase of journal subscriptions (individually and in packages) by English higher education institutions, while dealing with complex contractual and digital rights and licencing issues.
+Service design for a service for centralised / aggregated purchase of journal subscriptions (individually and in packages) by English higher education institutions, while dealing with complex contractual and digital rights and licencing issues.